openslide/openslide.github.io/docs/devguide/index.md

 The [other developer docs][doc-dev] may also be useful.

+## Contributing your code

+Please discuss your changes on the [openslide-users][users-subscribe] mailing list or in a GitHub issue, *before* you are ready to submit them, so that we can help you integrate your code into the existing codebase.

+When contributing support for a new format, we *strongly* prefer that you also contribute example slide files for our [openslide-testdata][testdata] repository.
+The example files must be data that you are entitled to contribute, and the OpenSlide project must receive permission to redistribute them with or without modification.
+Email the mailing list for instructions on how to accomplish this.

 ## Original development guide

 _This section contains the original development guide written by Adam Goode